groue/GRMustache/Guides/template_repositories.md

     `{{> header }}` loads a `header` partial template stored next to its enclosing template, but `{{> /partials/header }}`, with a leading slash, loads a template located at the absolute path `/partials/header` from the root of the template repository.

+- when you want a specific set of templates to behave as text or HTML templates, when all other templates of your application belong to the other realm.

-Both use cases are covered by the `GRMustacheTemplateRepository` methods documented below.
+The first two use cases are covered by the `GRMustacheTemplateRepository` methods documented below.
+See the [HTML vs Text Templates Guide](html_vs_text.md) for the latter.

 Loading templates and partials from the file system